alt-magick/Most-Common-Words/README.md

 the - el/la
 their - su (de ellos)
 them - ellos
-themselves - ellos mismos
+themselves - a sí mismos
-then - entonces
+then - luego
 there - allí
 these - estos
 they - ellos